 A “slip and fall” accident occurs when someone slips on something that was spilled on the floor, water on the floor, on ice, or some other similar accident.

 These are some examples of slip and fall accidents involving our clients:

 - A client slipped on a ramp in a restaurant which was greasy and injured his shoulder.

 - A client slipped on a greasy area in a parking lot behind a restaurant where they threw mop water causing a broken ankle.

 - A client slipped on ice in front of the back door of a bank and broke her ankle.
-We found a gutter which had been leaking for a long time which was the culprit.
+We found a gutter that had been leaking for a long time which was the culprit.

 There are many other ways that someone can slip because of someone’s negligence.

 How do you determine if the slippery surface is slippery enough to constitute negligence?

 When someone slips on a slippery surface, the coefficient of friction “slipperiness” is important and can be measured by an instrument called a Tribometer.
 A Slip resistance value of 0.5 or greater is considered to be a safe value.